Doves and Pigeons

 Old Word Dove and Pigeon Notes

-The endemic New Zealand pigeon is ‘Near Threatened’ while all other species shown in the gallery are ‘Red List 2019’ assessed as ‘Least Concern’ and have a wide distribution.
-The birds featured in the gallery do not exhibit plumage dimorphism except for the common emerald-dove, aka grey-capped pigeon.
-The gallery shows a torresian imperial-pigeon white morph; the other is grey.
-I came across the pair of New Zealand pigeons on Long Point Road in the Catlins; they were happy to pose for photos.
+The endemic New Zealand Pigeon is ‘Near Threatened’ while all other species shown in the gallery are ‘Red List 2019’ assessed as ‘Least Concern’, all have a wide distribution.
+The birds featured in the gallery do not exhibit plumage dimorphism except for the Common Emerald Dove.
+The gallery shows a Torresian Imperial Pigeon white morph.
+I came across the pair of New Zealand Pigeons on Long Point Road in the Catlins; they were happy to pose for photos.

 Dove and Pigeon Taxonomy

-(c) Raphinae comprising five tribes of Old World doves and pigeons: Phabini (Australasian pigeons and doves), Raphini, Treronini (green-pigeons), Turturini, and Ptilinopini (fruit-doves and imperial-pigeons).
+(c) Raphinae contains five tribes of Old World Doves and Pigeons: Phabini (Australasian Pigeons and Doves), Raphini, Treronini (Green-Pigeons), Turturini (-), and Ptilinopini (Fruit-Doves and Imperial-Pigeons).